 Eucalypts or gum trees have been in Australia for over 45 million years, with the oldest specimen coming from Bass Strait, and there are approximately 800 species.
 Indigenous Australians have traditionally used nearly all parts of eucalypt trees, with bark and wood being used for making vessels, tools, spears and clubs.
 Introduced to the U.S. by Australians during the California Gold Rush of 1850, fresh leaves now fill the vases in the entrance of my Brooklyn apartment; they can also be used to make sinus-clearing tea, add a taste of home to martinis, and are my go-to throat lozenge in winter.
 Deciding not to relocate back to Australia, an expat friend recently told me that for her 50th birthday she had purchased 50 gum trees to plant on her property on Long Island.
 Now that’s what I call setting down roots.
 Find eucalyptus foliage at many florists around the city, or buy huge fresh bunches from vendors at the Union Square Greenmarket.
 Try this Eucalyptus Martini which uses a fresh eucalyptus syrup.

-Looking for something unique to decorate an 11-egg Venetian Chocolate cake I had whipped up for a friend’s birthday, from a 2011 edition of Australian Gourmet Traveller, I was surprised to find native Australian Finger Limes at the Park Slope Food Coop — something I’d never seen on the shelves when I lived back in Oz.
-Breaking the skin on these tough little fruits wasn’t easy.
+Looking for something unique to decorate an 11-egg Venetian Chocolate cake I had whipped up for a friend’s birthday (using a trusty 2011 edition of Australian Gourmet Traveller), I was surprised to find native Australian Finger Limes at the Park Slope Food Coop.
+I’d never seen finger limes on the shelves when I lived back in Oz, and breaking the skin on these tough little fruits wasn’t easy.
 Once inside, I found loads of tiny citrus beads that popped and tingled with a sweet-tart taste when I squished them in my mouth.
-My American friends were excited by my find and loved the unexpected flavor on the cake, but the ways to use this fruit are many.
+My American friends love to cook and were excited by my find and the unexpected flavor they brought to the cake, but the ways to use this fruit are many.

 Curious to know more about finger limes, I discovered the pack I had purchased had been grown by Nature Hills in California, but they are traditionally found in the sub-tropical rainforests of northern NSW and Queensland.
 The indigenous peoples of the Bundjalung, Gumbainggir, Wakka Wakka and Barunggam nations would use finger limes as a medicinal aide to prevent illnesses and apply the pearls topically as an antiseptic.
 Not only are they packed with vitamin C — three times the amount of a satsuma — they’re rich in folate, potassium and vitamin E. Be inspired by this article which references 8 recipes that use Finger Limes.
 Learn more about Finger Limes.